nix-community/noogle/README.md

+🚧 under construction 🚧

+Any contributions are welcome

 # [Noogle](https://hsjobeki.github.io/noogle/)

 Noogle is a Nix API search engine.
 It allows you to search functions based on their types and other attributes in `nix` projects.
 In `nixpkgs` especially the `builtins` and `lib` attributes.